Grace Knowlton: Work

 Knowlton was known for her spherical sculptures, sometimes exhibited in groupings.
 In general, these were made from steel-reinforced concrete, and fiberglass.
 She also produced prints, photographs and drawings.
 In the 1960s Knowlton was working in ceramics, and found that she had the urge to close up the openings in the tops of the vessel forms she was producing.
 This led her to the concept of creating entirely closed spherical sculptural forms.
 She began drawing on the spheres, and eventually began producing them in other materials such as copper, plaster, sheet metal and concrete.
 Later she learned welding to produce structural armatures for the interiors to support the weight of these materials.
 Later she began cutting or breaking the spheres apart then reattaching the fragments.
 This process was revealed through the sutures and pockmarks on the surface of the spheres.

-Knowlton's work has been exhibited widely at the Victoria and Albert Museum, Metropolitan Museum of Art, Brooklyn Museum, Socrates Sculpture Park, Union Art Center, Pratt Institute, San Francisco Museum of Modern Art, Dallas Museum of Modern Art, among many other venues.
+Knowlton's work has been exhibited widely at the Victoria and Albert Museum, Metropolitan Museum of Art, Brooklyn Museum, Socrates Sculpture Park, Union Art Center, Pratt Institute, San Francisco Museum of Modern Art, Dallas Museum of Art, among many other venues.

 Her work received reviews in the New York Times, Architectural Digest, Art in America, Sculpture Magazine, Arts Magazine and Vogue.
 The art critic, Roberta Smith wrote that her work was "Cubist in effect" and that it brought a "new complexity to Minimalist art".